 The work is a cinematic collision of nature and architecture, wherein Michael’s majestic imagery of Antarctic icebergs are projection-mapped onto significant buildings across the globe.

-The world premier of Antarctica - while you were sleeping will be held over 3 nights in March 2017 on Auckland’s historic War Memorial Museum - see event details here.
+The world premier of Antarctica - while you were sleeping was held over 3 nights in March 2017 on Auckland’s historic War Memorial Museum.

-A 1:1 scale iceberg will be projected onto the entire exterior of the Museum (8,800 m2 surface area).
+A 1:1 scale iceberg was projected onto the entire exterior of the Auckland Museum (8,800 m2 surface area).

-As with previous projects, Michael is collaborating with numerous composers, creatives and technicians from around the world in his dynamic recreations of exquisite Antarctic landscapes.
+As with previous projects, Michael has collaborated with numerous composers, creatives and technicians from around the world in his dynamic recreations of exquisite Antarctic landscapes.

 This series was captured late one night around the neighbourhoods of Westmere, Herne Bay and Ponsonby in Auckland, New Zealand.
 A heavy mist rolled in off the ocean before dawn, creating fantastical God rays between the trees and street lamps for just a precious few hours.